-I recently discovered this interesting picture of the Palmerston North Ordnance Store, 327 Main Street, opposite the Empire Hotel ( The Cobb to those of you familiar to Palmerston North).
-The location of this building is now where Work and Income New Zealand (WINZ) is, I suspect that when the Railway line was relocated, Main street was adjusted as this location s now 527 Main Street.
+This interesting picture held in the Palmerston North Libraries and Community Services is of the Palmerston North Ordnance Store.
+Titled as being located at 327 Main Street, opposite the Empire Hotel ( The Cobb to those familiar with Palmerston North).
+The occupants of this location are now Work and Income New Zealand (WINZ) at what is now 527 Main Street.

-Under the command of the Captain F.E Ford NZAOD, the Ordnance Officer Wellington, between 1 July 1917 and 14 Dec 1921 the Palmerston North Detachment – NZAOC consisted of the following staff drawn from the New Zealand Permanent Staff, Militarised Defence Stores Department staff and returned servicemen from the NZEF.
+Under the command of Captain F.E Ford NZAOD, the Ordnance Officer Wellington, between 1 July 1917 and 14 Dec 1921, the Palmerston North Detachment – NZAOC consisted of the following staff drawn from the New Zealand Permanent Staff, Militarised Defence Stores Department staff and returned servicemen from the NZEF.

 - NZAOC No 132.
 Armourer Staff Sergeant Andrew Archibald Young, MSM.

 - NZAOC No 617, Private James Richards Horace.

 - NZAOC No 80, Private Wilfred John Mitchinson.